Liam Shephard: Newport County

 On 2 September 2020 Shephard joined Newport County on a one-year contract.
 He made his debut for Newport on 5 September 2020 in the 2–0 EFL Cup win against Swansea City.
 He scored his first goal for Newport on 19 September 2020 in the League Two 2–1 win against Barrow.
 Shephard played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th-minute penalty.

 Salford City

 In June 2021 Shephard rejected a contract extension at Newport and signed a two-year contract at Salford City.
 In June 2023 Shephard extended his Salford contract until the end of the 2024–25 season.

 On 12 May 2025, the club announced he would be released in June when his contract expired.

-Newport County
+Return to Newport County

 On 6 August 2025 Shephard rejoined Newport County on a one year contract.
 He made his second debut for Newport on 9 August 2025 in the 2-1 League Two win against Crawley Town, scoring Newport's second goal.

+He was released by the club at the end of the 2025–26 season.

+Penybont

+On 3 July 2026, Shephard joined Cymru Premier club Penybont.